The Matthew of Bristol Trust Receives the Queen's Award for Voluntary Service

 Posted on 3/06/19 by Ann May

 The Queen’s Award for Voluntary Service aims to recognise outstanding work by volunteer groups to benefit their local communities.
 It was created in 2002 to celebrate the Queen’s Golden Jubilee.
 Winners are announced each year on the 2nd June – the anniversary of the Queen’s Coronation.
 Award winners this year are wonderfully diverse.
-They include volunteers helping people overcome mental health problems through sport, volunteers using caravans as mobile café/information centres in geographically remote locations and another group mentoring children who have a parent in prison.
+They include volunteers helping people overcome mental health problems through sport, volunteers using caravans as mobile café/information centres in geographically remote locations, and another group mentoring children who have a parent in prison.

 The Matthew of Bristol Trust’s Volunteer Coordinator Ann May, a volunteer herself, says how excited and thrilled she was to hear that the group's work on The Matthew has been recognised.
-The professionalism, enthusiasm and knowledge the Volunteers have of both the ship and life on board in 1497 is excellent.
+The professionalism, enthusiasm and knowledge the volunteers have of both the ship and life on board in 1497 is excellent.
 They are a very committed group and their loyalty to The Matthew knows no bounds.
-Their work extends from maintenance of the ship to talking to schools and the public about the history of the ship and the discovery of Newfoundland by John Cabot in 1497.
+Their work extends from the maintenance of the ship to talking to schools and the public about the history of the ship and the discovery of Newfoundland by John Cabot in 1497.